jometzg/CreateLakeFunction/README.md

-# CreateLakeFunction
+# Create Lake Function

-This is an Azure function that listens to messages on a service bus queue and then uses these to build a data lake generation 2 with a structure defined in the initial message that was sent onto the service bus queue/
+This is an Azure function that listens to messages on a service bus queue and then uses these to build a data lake generation 2 with a structure defined in the initial message that was sent onto the service bus queue.

 ## Create Message
 A JSON message needs to be sent to the service bus queue to which the function listens.